3.2. How to Make an Inheritance Tax Declaration

 3.2.3.
 Charges and Taxes

-Notaire charges are likely to be at least several thousand euros, the amount of which will depend on:
+Notaire fees are likely to be at least several thousand euros, the amount of which will depend on:

 - the nature and value of the estate,